Missing information?

 A pasture neer the Koopmansweg

-Zwaagwesteinde, The Netherlands
+Zwaagwesteinde, the Netherlands

 Grave